chrisboulton/php-resque-scheduler/README.md

 them to the queue for resque.
 This means that for delayed or scheduled jobs to be executed, the worker needs to be running.

-A template resque-scheduler.php file is included that needs you to provide an instance of your redis client.
+A template resque-scheduler.php file is included that needs you to provide an instance of your configured redis client.
 It accepts many of the same environment variables as php-resque:

 * `LOGGING` - Enable logging to STDOUT